 - How do indies handle technology?

-Given the amount of diversity in the real estate industry, it’s not surprising that there are varying definitions of what an indie actually is.
-Ramus, for example, told Inman that it was simply “not having to pay a franchise fee to anyone.”
+Definitions of an indie vary.
+Ramus, for example, told Inman that in her mind it boils down to simply “not having to pay a franchise fee to anyone.”

 Stacie Staub, founder and owner of Colorado-based West and Main Homes, had a similar take, saying that indies are companies that aren’t part of big names like Keller Williams or one of the Realogy brands.

 “To me, it’s a company that doesn’t fall into or under a big box,” she said.

 This is an intuitive definition, and one that many of the brokers who spoke with Inman more or less agreed with.